librod89/FullStack-Restaurant-App/README.md

-Create a Restaurant application that utilizes the full stack.

-Using Vagrant and SQLAlchemy

-Common code for the Relational Databases and Full Stack Fundamentals courses on Udacity
+Create a Full Stack Restaurant application with Vagrant (from the Full Stack Fundamentals Course on Udacity).

+1. Create a database and populate it using SQLAlchemy.